IntersectAustralia/dc12c/manual/_posts/0000-04-03-activate-and-deactivate-users.md

 From the admin tab, click "List Users".

-(TODO image)

-Click "View Details" next to the user you wish to activate/deactivate.
+1. Click "View Details" next to the user you wish to activate/deactivate.

-(TODO image)

-Click "Activate" or "Deactivate" as appropriate.
+2. Click "Activate" or "Deactivate" as appropriate.

-(TODO image)
+{% pic viewuser View User %}